-We host the Talis Aspire application servers and databases on dedicated machines secured behind firewalls configured and managed by our industry-leading hosting providers, Rackspace and Amazon AWS.
-All Talis Aspire data is hosted in the EU and all customer data is partitioned for security and easy retrieval, enabling both the University and Talis to meet their respective obligations under the Data Protection Act and relevant EU Directives.
+We host the Talis Aspire application servers and databases on dedicated instances secured behind firewalls configured and managed by our industry-leading hosting providers, Amazon Web Services.
+All Talis Aspire data is hosted within the EU and all customer data is partitioned for security and easy retrieval, enabling both the University and Talis to meet their respective obligations under the Data Protection Act and relevant EU Directives.

 Talis Aspire does not store any passwords.
 Where client keys and secrets are used for access to APIs, these are stored encrypted.
 Client keys and secrets will be revoked if necessary.